Rothsville, Pennsylvania: History

 Rothsville was founded in 1790 by Philip Roth, an early settler and tavern keeper.

 Geography

 Rothsville is located in northern Lancaster County, in the eastern part of Warwick Township.
 Pennsylvania Route 772 is the community's Main Street; the highway leads west 3 mi to Lititz and southeast 2.5 mi to U.S. Route 222 in Brownstown.
 Lancaster, the county seat, is 10 mi south-southwest of Rothsville, and Ephrata is 4.5 mi to the northeast.

 According to the United States Census Bureau, the CDP has a total area of 6.4 km2, of which 0.04 sqkm, or 0.67%, are water.
-Cocalico Creek and its tributary Hammer Creek form the northeast boundary of Rothsville (as well as the border with Ephrata Township), and Lititz Run forms the southwest boundary.
+Cocalico Creek and its tributary Hammer Creek form the northeastern boundary of Rothsville (as well as the border with Ephrata Township), and Lititz Run forms the southwestern boundary.
 Cocalico Creek and Lititz Run are tributaries of the Conestoga River, which flows southwest to the Susquehanna.